SMS or Text Marketing Best Practices

 Content is an important piece of the equation, but it’s not the exclusive contributing factor for text message success.
 Campaigns are only successful if they have subscribers.

 Building up your subscriber list will take some time.
 Introducing something new to your clients and customers always results in a bit of an adjustment period.
+The adjustment process will be different for text marketing for e-commerce brands compared to SMS for nonprofits.
 To help get you started, or revive some subscriber stagnation, here are a few SimpleTexting tried and approved tips.